mastercomfig/mastercomfig/docs/customization/launch_options.md

 * **-reuse** :  allow network sockets to be reused when busy (sets `SO_REUSEADDR`), better network performance
 * **-nohltv** : disables SourceTV hosting, faster startup and less memory usage
 * **-particles 1** : limits beam count to the minimum of 512
 * **-primarysound**: always use a direct hardware sound buffer (only works on stereo or headphones), may cause sounds to not play.
 Reduces stuttering.
+Windows only.
 * **-snoforceformat**: do not set the hardware sound buffer format, may cause sounds to not play.
 Reduces stuttering and solves some minor issues with `-primarysound`.
+Windows only.

 ## Extra Launch Options
 * **-console** : displays console on startup